 n the last five years, there have been a plethora of products claiming to be organic – not just produce but actual packaging boxes.
 Many stores have created special sections to get people to check out the area and try the products.

-Of course, you may be like everyone else and not sure what it means by organic.
+Of course, you may be like everyone else and not sure what it means by organic produce.
 What has it gotten so much attention from the media?
 You may feel intimidated by the term organic, but with a little bit of knowledge and understanding, you’ll be wondering why you ever felt that way.

-What Does The Word Organic Mean?
+What Does Organic Produce Mean?

 Simply put, it’s any food that’s grown naturally – no GMOs, synthetic fertilizers, pesticides, sewage sludge, etc. Meat-producing animals (chicken, pigs, cows, etc.) are not given any growth hormones or antibiotics.

 The USDA National Organic Program has come up with a very wordy definition as well as guidelines for organic producers and farmers to follow to attain and keep their organic license.
 What are these guidelines?

 • They are not permitted to use any materials for three years before being granted their certification and all during it.

 • They must allow their livestock a way to get outside.
 They cannot feed them food with hormones or give them antibiotics.
 Animals must be fed with 100 percent natural feed.